p9c/podlegacy/docs/README.md

 ### 1. About

-btcd is a full node bitcoin implementation written in [Go](http://golang.org), licensed under the [copyfree](http://www.copyfree.org) ISC License.
+pod is a full node bitcoin implementation written in [Go](http://golang.org), licensed under the [copyfree](http://www.copyfree.org) ISC License.

 This project is currently under active development and is in a Beta state.
 It